TTitanUA/micropython_servo_pdm_360/README.md

 ![pdm configure](pdm_configure.png)

-As we can see in the figure, the servo begins to rotate at a pulse width of 1350 µs, and stops rotating at 8450 µs.
+As we can see in the figure, the servo begins to rotate at a pulse width of 400 µs, and stops rotating at 2600 µs.
-Thus, we get the parameters `min_us=1350` and `max_us=8450`.
+Thus, we get the parameters `min_us=400` and `max_us=2550` (2600 - 50, since at 2600 the drive has already stopped).
 Now we need to find the duration of the central zone.
-The figure shows that at a pulse length of 4750 µs, the servo stops rotating clockwise and stops.
+The figure shows that at a pulse length of 1450 µs, the servo stops rotating clockwise and stops.
-Further, at a pulse length of 5050 μs, the rotation in the opposite direction begins.
-Thus, the parameter `dead_zone_us=300` (5050-4750).
+Further, at a pulse length of 1600 μs, the rotation in the opposite direction begins.
+Thus the parameter `dead_zone_us=150` (1600-1450).
-3400 µs is the length of the operating range of the actuator when rotating in one direction.

 Where can I get these parameters for a specific servo?
 It all depends on the manufacturer.
 But in most cases they are specified in the documentation.
-If not, we pick them up manually using the `set_duty` method and giving different values from 1000 to 9000 µs, in 50 µs increments.
+If not, we pick them up manually using the `set_duty` method and giving different values from 0 to 3000 µs, in 50 µs increments.
 An example of such a configuration can be found in the examples folder file [manual_config.py](https://github.com/TTitanUA/micropython_servo_pdm_360/tree/main/examples/manual_config.py).

 List of parameters for servos:
-- **MG995_360** - `min_us=1350`, `max_us=8450`, `dead_zone_us=300`, `freq=50`
+- **MG995_360** - `min_us=400`, `max_us=2550`, `dead_zone_us=150`, `freq=50`

 **PLEASE:** If you find parameters for a servo that are not listed, submit them to me via [issue](https://github.com/TTitanUA/micropython_servo_pdm_360/issues).